-In 2012, with 5 albums under their belt, including a Grammy Nomination for their 2007 release Live a la Blue Moon, the band released its most progressive and sonically experimental record to date; Mammoth Waltz.
-With the stylings of producer Korey Richey (Arcade Fire, Givers) and the help of guest artists Gordon Gano, Scarlett Johansson, and Dr. John, Mammoth Waltz was named #2 in the “Top 21 Louisiana albums of the 21st Century” by Times Picayune, and acted as an invitation for all music lovers to tune in to the hypnotic Cajun rhythms Lost Bayou Ramblers have been known for since their inception in 1999.
+In 2012, with five albums under their belt, including a Grammy nomination for their 2007 release Live a la Blue Moon, the band released its most progressive and sonically experimental record to date, Mammoth Waltz.
+With the stylings of producer Korey Richey (LCD Soundsystem, Arcade Fire, Givers) and the help of guest artists Gordon Gano, Scarlett Johansson, and Dr. John, Mammoth Waltz was named #2 in the “Top 21 Louisiana albums of the 21st Century” by Times Picayune, and acted as an invitation for all music lovers to tune in to the hypnotic Cajun rhythms Lost Bayou Ramblers have been known for since their inception in 1999.

-Lost Bayou Ramblers’ contribution to the score of Beasts of the Southern Wild in 2012 brought them further international recognition, and continuing performances with Wordless Music Orchestra and score composers Benh Zeiltin and Dan Romer.
+Lost Bayou Ramblers’ contribution to the score of Beasts of the Southern Wild in 2012 brought them further renown worldwide, and continuing performances with Wordless Music Orchestra and score composers Benh Zeiltin and Dan Romer.

-2014 brought LBR the support slot on ARCADE FIRE’s REFLEKTOR tour, plus a live feature on World Café, and #1 on “David Dye’s five favorite live music moments in and out of the World Café studio”, as well as the release of Gasa Gasa Live, recorded at New Orleans’ uptown experimental music venue, one of 4 shows that day in the crescent city.
+2014 brought LBR the support slot on Arcade Fire’s REFLEKTOR tour.
+In addition, they made a live appearance on NPR’s World Café; they were rated #1 on “David Dye’s five favorite live music moments in and out of the World Café studio.”
+They also released Gasa Gasa Live, recorded at New Orleans’ Uptown experimental music venue, one of four shows they played that day in the Crescent City.